 TGS Mission: TGS supports UNT in changing the lives and shaping careers of our graduate students.
 The mission is achieved through working respectfully and collaboratively with the entire UNT community to:

-"This is an excellent opportunity for students to learn how to present research without using technical language," said Joseph Oppong, associate dean of research and professional development for the Toulouse Graduate School.
-"Three Minute Thesis is not dumbing down the research, but is challenging students to consolidate their discoveries and present them with credibility."
+"This is an excellent opportunity for graduate students to learn how to present research without using technical language," says Joseph Oppong, associate vice provost of the Toulouse Graduate School.
+"Three Minute Thesis is not dumbing down the research but forces students to synthesize their discoveries and present them with credibility."

 DENTON (UNT) Texas—U.S News and World Report has named the University of North Texas College of Education online graduate education program one of the best in the nation.
 UNT was ranked No.16 out of 275 schools listed.
 The program rose from a No.124 ranking last year.